 The Terran Commonwealth is the loyalist remains of the once grand collection of prime worlds and their neighboring planets.
-Controlled by the 5 Grand Marshals, their current strategy is to unite their people by fighting a common foe.
+Controlled by the Tribunal of Grand Marshals, their current strategy is to unite their people by fighting a common foe.

 The Callistonian Empire was one of the first to splinter away from the Commonwealth.
 Lead by the charismatic Anastasia Callisto, they united industrial and commercial powers to create a successful Empire.
 So successful that they declared themself Imperatrix.

 The Babylonian Union feels itself as the true successor to the original Commonwealth.
-Holding to the old ways, perhaps too rigidly, they maneuver behind the scenes propping up one system and working against another to maintain the balance of power.
+Holding to the old ways, perhaps too rigidly, they maneuver behind the scenes, propping up one system and working against another to maintain the balance of power.
 The current open conflicts between the Commonwealth, Empire and Allied Worlds will test this strategy.

-The Free Trade Directorate
+Free Trade Directorate

 The Alliance of Independent Worlds or Allied Worlds began as a group of three prime worlds and their supporting clusters of systems.
 With no desire to play politics but forced into alliance because of the actions of others, the Allied Worlds make up their lack of numbers with superior technology.
 Sometimes willing to sell to anyone with the money they are fending off the attacks of the Commonwealth.

-The basic game contains 40 fighters, hex maps, 2 maneuver templates and plenty of dice.
+Interceptor is a space fighter combat game set in the Aetherstream setting.
+The basic game contains 20 fighters, hex maps, 2 maneuver templates and plenty of dice.
 Battles between 6 to 12 fighters per side should be resolved in an hour.
 Fighter cards and pilot cards keep track of stats and condition.

 It’s all here ready for you to play right out of the box.
-Pitting the Terran Commonwealth against The Callistonian Empire, each side is represented by two each of 10 different fighter designs, each with its own stand.
+Pitting the Terran Commonwealth against the Callistonian Empire, each side is represented by two each of 10 different fighter designs, each with its own stand.